One Happy Camper Grant

-- One Happy Camper Incentive Grants are available for a Jewish child attending an eligible Jewish overnight summer camp or teen program in North America for the first time for 12 days or more.
+- One Happy Camper Incentive Grants are available for a child that includes Judiasm as part of their identity attending an eligible Jewish overnight summer camp or teen program in North America for the first time for 12 days or more.
 (A child who attended only an introductory short-stay program of less than 12 days in a previous summer is still eligible for the grant!)

 - These Incentive Grants are available to Jewish children residing in Greater MetroWest, New Jersey: Essex, Morris, Sussex, Union and parts of Somerset NJ counties.
 (Note: if you live in another community, visit One Happy Camper to see what programs are available for your community and through national camp partners.)

 - The camp or teen program selected must be among those listed on the Foundation for Jewish Camp web site.
 If you have a question about why a specific camp is not listed there, please contact the Foundation for Jewish Camp.